Kym-e/fluffy-engine/README.md

 ## Test Results
 System Test results are available in the [Test/TestPlan.md](Test/TestPlan.md) file.
-Evidence of the tests are available in the ResultsEvidence folder.
+Evidence of the tests are available in the Full System Test folder.
 This contains PDF and video evidence exported from Xray Exploratory App.

 2 Issues were found and fixed: